marcosbozzani/Win10ActiveHours/README.md

  - daily at `06:00`
  - daily at `18:00`

-These are settings for the task:
+These are the settings for the task:
  - wake to run
  - start when available
  - don't stop on idle end